-Looking for an apple chutney recipe?
+Looking for an applechutney recipe (opens in new tab)?
 This delicious spiced apple chutney with dates could be the one for you.
 This delicious sweet and tangy chutney is easy to make and pairs beautifully with blue cheese.
-Why not make a batch of apple chutney to give as edible gifts this Christmas?
+Why not make a batch of apple chutney to give asedible gifts (opens in new tab)this Christmas?

 Apple chutney is one of the most popular chutney recipes, and for good reason.
 This sharp but sweet relish goes with so many different foods.
 Try it with brie in a baguette, or serve as part of an autumnal Ploughman’s.
 At Christmas time, the spiced apple chutney is delicious with cold cuts, cooked ham or slices of leftover turkey.